Other common names:

 Silky Dogwood (Cornus obliqua) - has striped bark.

+Flowers: Spring; Green/Brown; 4 parts (petals); Small, hang down singly in sparse clusters, white to greenish-white.
 Leaves: Opposite/Whorled, Alternate, Simple, Entire; Round, thin, resemble those of Round-leaved Dogwood (Cornus rugosa).
 Usually alternate, sometimes opposite.
+Height:

 Notes: